Overview of the eligibility requirements

 Eligibility for live performance venues

-To become a Live Performance Venue, you must hold an on-premises public entertainment venue licence, and your venue must be primarily used for live performances or other cultural events.
+To become a live performance venue, you must hold an on-premises public entertainment venue licence, and your venue must be primarily used for live performances or other creative or cultural events.

-- other types of performance arts like theatre shows
+- other types of performance arts such as theatre shows

 - visual arts like an art exhibition